 Daniel K. Ferguson, MD, spent several years putting his University of Wisconsin—Madison Engineering degree to use on everything from FDA environmental reports to steel mill technology before having a new vision for his future.

 He returned to UW-Madison and applied the same determination to becoming an ophthalmologist.
 Upon completion of a residency at the highly prestigious Bascom Palmer Eye Institute in Miami, Dr. Ferguson joined Eye Care Specialists in 2005.
 He stays abreast of the latest techniques and has specialized training in minimally invasive medical and surgical procedures for cataracts, glaucoma, diabetes, macular degeneration and corneal disease, including no-shot, no-stitch cataract surgery and intraocular injections for macular degeneration and diabetic retinopathy.
 Outside of the office and operating room, Dr. Ferguson, a Milwaukee native, enjoys spending time with his wife, two children, friends and extended family.
 His interests include golf, bicycling, hiking, fishing and reading.
-Outside of the office and operating room, Dr. Ferguson enjoys spending free time with his wife, daughter, son, and their friends and family.
-His other interests include bicycling, camping, fishing (in Canada, when possible), golf, watching movies, reading and grilling.

 Daniel M. Paskowitz, MD, PhD, graduated summa cum laude from Harvard University before obtaining his MD and PhD at the University of California, San Francisco.
 He pursued his residency training at the prestigious Johns Hopkins Wilmer Eye Institute, remaining at Wilmer for a Heed Fellowship specializing in corneal surgery.